Big Mountain Drugs Helps Victims of Shocking Gout Drug Price Hike

 Under this initiative, the consumer protection agency ordered pharmaceutical companies manufacturing unapproved drugs to either undergo rigorous and expensive clinical trials to obtain approval for the drugs, or to remove them from the market.
 In return, those companies winning approval would be given exclusive market rights for a time period, to allow them to recoup their investment.

 One of over twenty US pharmaceutical companies manufacturing generic colchicine, URL Pharma, successfully underwent the rigorous approval process and received exclusive rights to market its brand name colchicine, Colcrys, in 2009.
 The FDA awarded URL Pharma exclusive rights to market colchicine for gout for three years, and for familial Mediterranean fever for seven years.
 In 2010, all other American pharmaceutical companies were ordered to stop manufacturing the gout drug within 45 days, and to stop shipping it within 90 days.
+You can try semen volume pills RISK-FREE for two months

 The price of one colchicine tablet soared from 9 cents to almost $5, a move that is projected to increase state Medicaid costs for the gout drug from $1 million to $50 million.
 The response was a public outcry, including pointed queries to URL Pharma from a number of Members of Congress.
 URL Pharma has expanded its patient assistance and co-pay programs to allow price breaks for those in need of the gout medication who were hardest hit by the immense price hike, but still faces a great deal of public criticism.